Ride Along (film): Promotion and release

 A teaser trailer and an image were released on July 1, 2013.
-On September 26, studio revealed the first teaser poster featuring Cube and Hart.
+On September 26, the studio revealed the first teaser poster featuring Cube and Hart.
 On November 5, eight new images from the set and the poster were revealed.
 A second trailer of the film was revealed from studio on November 7.
 On December 19, Universal released a full-length trailer for the film.

 On the night of January 6, 2014, the film's first premiere was held at Atlantic Station in Atlanta.
 On January 13, the Los Angeles premiere was held at TCL Chinese Theatre in Hollywood, California.
 Following the two premieres, the film was released worldwide on January 17, 2014.

 Box office

 The film's 3-day opening weekend gross was $41,516,170, at 2,663 US and Canadian theaters (an average of $15,590 per theater gross), giving Ride Along the then-record for highest domestic opening weekend gross in the month of January, ahead of 2008's Cloverfield.
 For the 4-day record-breaking MLK weekend, the film grossed $48,626,380.
 The film held the number one spot at the US box office for three weeks, grossing $21 million and $12 million in its second and third weekends.
 The North American domestic gross was $134,202,565, with the international gross being $19,059,619, bringing the worldwide total to $153,262,184.